CABLE-LSM/CABLE/documentation/docs/developer_guide/doc_guide/index.md

 # Documentation guidelines

-The documentation for CABLE is made of two different entities:
+The documentation for CABLE has two parts:

  - the API documentation is based on inline documentation in the source code.
 This documentation includes the detailed scientific documentation.
 It is written using [FORD][ford].
  - the standalone guides such as the User guide and the Developer guide.
 It is written using [Material for MkDocs][material].